ProxeetTech/poed/README.md

-# PoE Daemon (PoED) - README
+# PoE Daemon (poed) - README

+### Author
+Aleksei Vasilenko, a.vasilenko@proxeet.com

 ## Introduction

-The PoE Daemon (PoED) is a background service that monitors and manages Power over Ethernet (PoE) ports on your system.
+The PoE Daemon (***poed***) is a background service that monitors and manages Power over Ethernet (PoE) ports on your system.
 It allows you to control budgets, collect power usage data, and communicate with the daemon through a Unix socket.
 The daemon can also run in test mode, simulating PoE data for testing purposes.

-This README provides instructions for building, running, and using the PoED service.
+This README provides instructions for building, running, and using the **poed** service.

 ## Features